highercomve/waybar-music-zig/README.md

 ### Waybar Configuration Explained

 *   `"return-type": "json"`: This is required for Waybar to understand the output of `waybar-music`.
-*   `"exec": "waybar-music listen"`: This command is executed by Waybar to get the music information.
+*   `"exec": "waybar-music listen --max-len 20"`: This command is executed by Waybar to get the music information.
 It listens for events and prints updates.
+You can adjust `--max-len` to control the scrolling text width.
 *   `"on-click": "waybar-music toggle"`: When you left-click the Waybar module, it will send the `toggle` command.
 *   `"on-click-right": "waybar-music next"`: When you right-click the Waybar module, it will skip to the next track.
 *   `"on-scroll-up": "waybar-music next"`: When you scroll up on the Waybar module, it will skip to the next track.